 Donegal ETB Staff Recruitment and Professional Development

 All Donegal ETB courses are delivered by suitably qualified staff, with either Teaching Council recognition, or Train the Trainer certification as appropriate.
-All staff are hired in line with Donegal HR protocols.
+All staff are recruited in line with Donegal ETB HR protocols.
+It is a requirement that all staff teaching on ETB programmes be qualified at least one level above on the National Framework of Qualifications the subject they are the teaching.

 Donegal ETB is committed to growing as a learning organisation and ensure that all staff have access to continuing professional development opportunities.
 This includes enabling staff to enhance their skills, update competencies, explore modern teaching methods and collaborate with colleagues.